 "You have the opportunity to do something that nobody else has done," Doctelero said during his presentation at Tuesday night's board meeting.

 Assistant superintendent of educational services Ken Jacopetti read a list of process recommendations for decision-making regarding the budget.
-Protecting classroom integrity
+Protecting classroom integrity is a top priority, Jacopetti said.

 New Byron Superintendent Eric Prater explained three levels of proposed budget reductions that the board will consider.
 The first level is made up of nonpersonnel costs such as utility and cell phone usage, while the second level is nondirect classroom costs such as the district nurse position and the library clerk's hours.